 Grade Six Music Theory - Melodic Decoration Exercises (A5)

-Point your mouse at the staff, light-bulb or text to reveal the answers.
+Move your mouse slowly over the stave or light-bulb (tap on mobile devices) to reveal the answers.

-1. Name the types of non-chord notes you might expect to see in the grade 6 exam: (the first letter has been given)
+1. Name the types of melodic decoration you might expect to see in the grade 6 exam: (the first letter has been given)

 a) A_____________________ & A_____________________